Visitors intending to reach the official website should click HERE

 What Users Say

-What Users Like About The Club CLT:
+What People Like About The Club CLT:

 - Staff (Some Positive Experiences): Friendly and helpful employees who clean quickly.
 Efficient bartenders.
-Two staff members (Salamatu and Povi) were especially praised for their exceptional service.
+Two staff members (Salamatu and Povi) were especially praised for exceptional service.

-Areas for Improvement at The Club CLT:
+Areas to Improve at The Club CLT:

-- Cleanliness (Negative): Described as "not clean."
+- Cleanliness (Negative): Described by some as “not clean.”

 Location